Cosmic Reionization in the JWST Era: Back to AGNs?: Reionization History

 where the specific comoving emissivity at 2 keV, $\epsilon_{2}(z)$, is related to the AGN emissivity at the Lyman limit by

 Here, $\alpha_X$ is the spectral index (corresponding to a photon index $\Gamma=\alpha_X-1$) at rest-frame energies above 2 keV.
-At $z>5$, the $2-7$ keV band probes $12-40$ keV rest-frame, which should basically be obscuration independent.
-For this reason we include in Equation (\ref{eq:epsi2}) a correction factor, $R_{\rm II}$, which accounts for the possible contribution of UV obscured (``type-2"), narrow-line AGNs at $z\ge z_X$ to the observed XRB.
-A type-2 AGN/galaxy fraction of about 20\% at $z\sim 4-6$ has been recently estimated by \citet{Scholtz2023}, and we therefore assume $R_{\rm II}=2$ below.
+At $z>5$, the $2-7$ keV band probes $12-40$ keV radiation in the rest frame, which should basically be obscuration independent.
+For this reason we include in Equation (\ref{eq:epsi2}) a correction factor, $R_{\rm II}$, which accounts for the possible contribution of UV-obscured (``type-2"), narrow-line AGNs at $z\ge z_X$ to the observed XRB.
+A type 2 AGN/galaxy fraction of about 20\% at $z\sim 4-6$ has been recently estimated by \citet{Scholtz2023}, and we therefore assume $R_{\rm II}=2$ below.

 We use $\alpha_{\rm FUV}=-0.61$ and $\bar f_{\rm host}=0.4$ as before, and integrate Equation (\ref{eq:XRB}) for $z>z_X=5$ for two different scenarios to bracket the uncertainties: (1) a ``high-background" case with $\alpha_{\rm OX}=-1.35$ (as in Model I) and $\alpha_X=-0.9$ (the canonical value for X-ray selected AGNs, see, e.g., \citealt{Merloni2014}); and (2) a ``low-background" case with $\alpha_{\rm OX}=-1.8$ (as in Model II) and $\alpha_X=-1.4$, the steep value that is characteristic of luminous, $z>6$ quasars \citep{Zappacosta2023} {and of close-to-Eddington sources \citep{Tortosa2023}}.
 As shown in Figure \ref{fig:tauXRB}, even for the high-background extreme parameters we obtain $EI_E\simeq 10^{-9}$ erg s$^{-1}$ cm$^{-2}$ sr$^{-1}$ at 2 keV, a contribution that would not saturate the unresolved XRB measured by \citet{Moretti2012}.
 The low-background case lies well below the \citet{Moretti2012} determinations.